LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

 You'll need to use a manual transfer in two situations:

-* You want to transfer the conversation from a bot in one bot transfer group to a bot in a *different* group.
+* You want to transfer the conversation from a bot in one bot group to a bot in a *different* group.
 * You want to transfer the conversation from a bot to a live agent.

 #### Making manual transfers seamless